auxten/go-ctr/README.md

 ![logo](art/logo.png)

-All in one Recommendation System can run on small server or edge device (Android/iOS/IoT device etc.)
+Training & Predict all in one Recommendation System that can run on small server or edge device (Android/iOS/IoT device etc.)

 To create a deep learning based recommendation system, you need to follow the steps below: